bagisto/bagisto-docs/docs/master/themes/create-store-theme.md

 ## Creating a Custom Theme
 Follow these steps to create a new theme for your Bagisto store:

-1. Add a new theme definition Edit `themes.php` to include your new theme:
+1. Add a new theme configuration in the `themes.php` file located in the root configs directory.

 ```php
 <?php